VarshithaCVasireddy/Crime_Incidents_Reporter/README.md

 > git clone  https://github.com/VarshithaCVasireddy/cs5293sp22-project0

 - **Step2** \
-Navigate to directory that we cloned from git and run the below command by providing URL
+Navigate to directory that we cloned from git and run the below command to install dependencies

+> pipenv install

+- **Step3** \
+Then run the below command by providing URL

 > pipenv run python project0/main.py --incidents **URL**

-- **Step3**
+- **Step4**

 Then run the below command to test the testcases.